10.40 WETLANDS AND SECTION 404 PERMITS - INTRODUCTION

 A good rule of thumb is any project that includes new ROW purchase and/or impacts an aquatic resource should be reviewed for Section 404 requirements.

-Wetlands are regulated in Iowa by the U.S. Army Corps of Engineers (Corps), who authorize projects in compliance with Section 404 of the Clean Water Act; U.S. Environmental Protection Agency (EPA), who enforce Section 404; and the Iowa Department of Natural Resources (DNR), who issue Section 401 Water Quality Certifications for all Section 404 Permits.
-In addition, the U.S. Fish & Wildlife Service, Natural Resource Conservation Service, Federal Highway Administration, and State Historical Preservation Officer all play important roles in the wetland permitting process.
+Waters of the United States, including wetlands are regulated in Iowa by the U.S. Army Corps of Engineers (Corps), who authorize projects in compliance with Section 404 of the Clean Water Act; U.S. Environmental Protection Agency (EPA), who enforce Section 404; and the Iowa Department of Natural Resources (DNR), who issue Section 401 Water Quality Certifications for all Section 404 Permits.
+In addition, the U.S. Fish & Wildlife Service, Natural Resource Conservation Service, Federal Highway Administration, and State Historical Preservation Officer all play important roles in the 404 Permitting process.

 10.42 PERMIT PROCESS